 The Heat Transfer Division (HTD) provides custom engineered equipment such as tubular heat exchangers and pressure vessels for the power generation, petro-chemical and chemical industries.
 The main focus of HTD’s business concentration is the large and complex heat transfer equipment essential to the operation of a power plant.
-Prominent among such capital equipment are main steam surface condensers, feed water heaters, component coolers, steam generators, moisture separator re-heaters and auxiliary heat exchangers used in the nuclear, solar and fossil power and steam supply systems.
+Prominent among such capital equipment are main steam surface condensers, air-cooled condensers, feed water heaters, component coolers, steam generators, moisture separator re-heaters and auxiliary heat exchangers used in the nuclear, solar and fossil power and steam supply systems.

 From its early focus on fossil fueled power plant equipment, HTD has grown its offerings to in this century to include renewable energy plants.
 HTD is implementing Holtec International’s belief that the company can play a vital role in the emerging technologies for coaxing electric power from the sun.
 Holtec is collaborating with other major players in the solar energy industry to make solar power a viable energy generation technology.
 Other areas of HTD’s endeavors include heat exchange equipment for geothermal, petro-chemical and chemical plants.